-When you noticed your car’s tyre is punctured:1.
-Pull Over at A Safe Location Do not abruptly stop on the road.
+1. Pull Over at A Safe Location Do not abruptly stop on the road.
 Pull over to the roadside or somewhere empty and away from the traffic.
 Caution: Don’t change your flat tyre on the highway!
 Get help from roadside assistance provided by the highway company.

 2. Turn on your hazard lights.

 3. Leave your gear at Park (P).
 Pull your handbrake.

 4. Grab the jack, tools and spare tyre from your boot.